Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 Diagnostics

 Temporal arteritis, not detected in the early stages, develops, threatening to become chronic.
 This can lead to complete loss of vision due to severe disruption of the blood flow supplying the optic nerve.
-That is why early diagnosis of temporal arteritis is extremely important.
+This is why early diagnosis of temporal arteritis is extremely important.

 In addition to the initial history taking, the cardiologist performs the following actions: